 Q: How do you make a lasting impact in two weeks?

 A: Nothing changes the way you view your own life experiences than being able to witness how other people live.
 It can create a more appreciative outlook, it can be the catalyst to change, it can instill wonder and empathy for other cultures and communities.
 While our actual in-country programs last only two weeks, that experience is transformative, and there is nothing like being in a new place for the very first time.

 These trips are a foundation- one that encourages our students to pursue journeys outside of their norms, one that clearly illustrates that the world is so much bigger than the community or socioeconomic background from which they come.
 This first-hand opportunity to expand upon that world is transformative, and we believe crucial, to forming the next generation of informed, global leaders.

-Our application process begins in the fall, with schools submitting their applications for participation in October.
+Our application process begins in the summer, with schools submitting their applications for participation in August.
 School applications are available on our website, along with a full list of eligibility criteria.
-Once school partners are selected, student application submission and selection occurs through March.
-Student applicants will be asked to provide understanding as to how this program will impact both themselves and their communities, and must demonstrate financial need to obtain full scholarship for the program.
-Partial scholarships may be considered for students that have less financial need.
+Once school partners are selected, student application submission and selection occurs.

 How safe are your programs?